olivierfriard/BORIS-App/README.rst

 BORIS App
 =========

-This project is the mobile version of BORIS (www.boris.unito.it).
+BORIS App project is the BORIS version for mobile devices (www.boris.unito.it).

 This release is an alpha version. **USE IT ONLY FOR TESTING** and reporting bug and suggestions.